nga-pham/booking-website/src/docs/spec-design-booking-website.md

 # Requirement
 We need to create a list of shops and connect them with potential users.
 We already have connections.
-The idea is similar to booking.com or Agoda page
+The idea is similar to booking.com or Agoda page.
+The website is mainly a clone of https://www.fresha.com, with different booking flow.

 # System analysis for booking website
 The website consists of 6 pages, a header and a footer